Community Health

 Join us for our next Community Conversation!

 Raising Healthy Kids: A Conversation with Dr. Lara Wheeler.
 We’ll explore practical tips, shared challenges, and how to support children’s wellbeing together.
 Bring your questions, share your experiences, and leave with practical tools for supporting child wellbeing.
-No registration required, but if you would like to confirm your attendance, please email community.health@newlondonhospital.org.
+This event is free and open to the public.
+Children are welcome to attend.

 Sections on this Page